 The impact of language training for businesses has been so influential that Communicaid has put together a study highlighting how the world’s governments are encouraging the practice.
 The study was broken down into three scenarios: one that has full government support, one that has both government and corporate support, and one that relies solely on corporate support.
 In these instances, support means financial backing.
 Here is the breakdown:

-- France recieves fullull government support: The French government has put into place a system called Compete Personnel de Formation or “Personal Training Account”.
+- France receives full government support: The French government has put into place a system called Compete Personnel de Formation or “Personal Training Account”.
 Basically it “allows every employee to earn 150 hours over a nine-year period to spend on any form of recognized training” and is free to access.

-- Netherlands relies solely on corporate support for language training: The Netherlands have in place an act called Wet Werk en Zekerheid, which translates into “Work and Security Act”.
-Its purpose is to ensure that each company provides a reasonable amount of language training with little to no financial support from their government.
+- The Netherlands relies solely on corporate support for language training: The Netherlands has in place an act called Wet Werk en Zekerheid, which translates into the “Work and Security Act”.
+Its purpose is to ensure that each company provides a reasonable amount of language training with little to no financial support from the government.

 While learning foreign languages may seem daunting or impossible, ALTA is here to simplify the process with the best in language training.
 The top in the field for providing language instruction online, ALTA offers the largest variety of languages to choose from including Mandarin, Spanish, German and Arabic.
 Backed by an unconditional guarantee, ALTA will provide live language training, pre-recorded training and customizable training, just to name a few.
 Providing services for major players such as Verizon, HP, CNN, and Delta Airlines, ALTA can help you succeed in breaking down your business barriers.
 Online language training allows you the freedom to become quickly fluent no matter the location of your corporation.
 Contact ALTA today to learn how our acclaimed online language training services can benefit your global organization.